mblokesh/Azure-Documents/Insights.md

-# How to Creat Alerts in Azure
+# How to Create Alerts in Azure

     1. Create a Log Analytics Workspace
     2. Create a Storage Account to store the Logs